Search

 Over the course of the term, you will likely need to share information with students.
 This can be done with a Canvas page.
 To create a Canvas page:

-1. Navigate to your course and access the Modules page
+1. Navigate to your course and access the Modules page.

-4. Select Page from the Add drop-down menu
+4. Select Page from the Add drop-down menu.

-5. Select Create Page and give it a title
+5. Select Create Page and give it a title.

-8. Click Save or Save and Publish.
+8. Select Save or Save & Publish.

 -

-You may wish to have students submit assignments through Canvas, this allows organized collection of materials, and will allow you to use the Canvas grade center.
+You may wish to have students submit assignments through Canvas.
+This allows organized collection of materials and will allow you to use the Canvas grade center.
 To create an assignment:

-1. Navigate to your course and access the Modules page
+1. Navigate to your course and access the Modules page.

-If you have not created a module, you will need to do this first
+If you have not created a module, you will need to do this first.

-4. Select Assignment from the Add drop-down menu
+4. Select Assignment from the Add drop-down menu.

-5. Select Create Assignment and give it a title
+5. Select Create Assignment and give it a title.

-8. Provide any of the assignment details, including due date and point totals
+8. Provide any of the assignment details, including due date and point totals.

-9. Click Save or Save and Publish.
+9. Click Save or Save & Publish.

 -